cuba-platform/translations/README.md

 ### Common Components Translation

-To localize the common components, it is sufficent to translate only the _main message packs_ of the **cuba** base project:
+To localize the common components, it is sufficient to translate only the _main message packs_ of the **cuba** base project:

 - Copy the following English files to your project:
 	- `content/en/{version}/cuba/modules/gui/src/com/haulmont/cuba/gui/messages.properties`